Digging Dinosaurs and Exploring National Monuments in Fruita Colorado

 Dino DigsIn addition, the museum offers an amazing program to participate in a dinosaur dig.
 Have you ever dreamed of working side-by-side with a paleontologist on a digging site to discover real dinosaur bones?
 If Jurassic dinosaurs thrill you or your family, then here is your chance to book an exciting paleontology expedition.

-The Dino Digs consists of one to five-day expeditions working with museum scientists to excavate dinosaur bones and locate dinosaur tracks from Colorado and Utah quarries.
+The Dino Digs consists of one to five-day expeditions, including hikes) working with museum scientists to excavate dinosaur bones and locate dinosaur tracks from Colorado and Utah quarries.

 Excavating BonesThe tools used for your Dino Dig are a paintbrush, screwdriver, small hammer, bucket and, oh yes, a hat and plenty of sunscreen.
 After tool procedure and careful instruction, guests work along side one of the scientists at a specific area on the site that is in the process of bone excavation.
 When you find a dinosaur bone or bone fragment that is millions of years old, it is quite exhilarating to realize that you are the first person ever to see it.

 Many individuals, couples and families often find bones and fragments.
 And, kids are absolutely giddy-happy to dig for dino bones, make discoveries, be allowed to get dirty in the name of science and take back home an exciting experience of a lifetime.